 Caffeine is also closely linked to increased cortisol levels (our stress hormone), which, when chronically elevated, can lead to belly fat.
 If you’re a regular coffee drinker, consider cutting it out of your diet.

-These foods call under the broad category of refined carbohydrates.
+These foods fall under the broad category of refined carbohydrates.
 While it’s probably a good idea for everyone to avoid too many starchy carbohydrates, refined starchy carbohydrates, especially for people with belly fat, is a fast way to throw off your blood sugar levels that are responsible for storing belly fat, but your nutrition as well.

 Examples of refined starchy carbohydrates not to eat:

 - pretzels and chips

 - most store-bought breads, bagels, wraps, buns and tortillas

 - pasta and pizza dough